164 RE100 companies have made a commitment to go '100% renewable'. Read about the actions they are taking and why.

 La Poste is the leading mail service operating in France, and is also involved in more than 40 countries.
 The company has the biggest fleet of electric vehicles in the world, and aims to power this and all other operations with 100% renewable energy by 2020.

 Marks and Spencer is a major British multinational retailer and an advocate of effective, proportionate and fair regulation on climate change issues.
-M&S is committed to sourcing 100% renewable electricity across its global operations and is already '100% renewable' in the U.K. and R.O.I..
+M&S is committed to sourcing 100% renewable electricity across its global operations and achieved this target in 2016, four years ahead of schedule.

 Microsoft, based in the U.S., is the leading platform and productivity company for the mobile-first, cloud-first world, and its mission is to empower every person and organization on the planet to achieve more.
-The company has been 100 percent powered by renewable energy since 2014.
+The company has been 100% powered by renewable energy since 2014.

 Nestle are committed to climate change leadership and have set targets to reduce direct greenhouse gas emissions per tonne of product by 35% since 2005, by 2015.
 Increasing renewable energy will be used to support this goal.